-Most individuals with dementia will experience at least one behavioral symptom throughout the progression of the disease, and this can often be one of the most difficult aspects of caregiving.
-This presentation will explore reasons why various behaviors occur and strategies needed to reduce and manage behavioral symptoms.
+Behavioral challenges (such as resisting bathing, resisting taking medication, rummaging, and more) are often reported as one of the most challenging aspects of caregiving.
+This presentation by Rachel Wiley, MS, OTR/L, CDP, will explore reasons why various dementia-related behaviors occur and strategies needed to reduce and manage behavioral symptoms.

 TimeSlips Engagement Parties: How to joyfully invite friends and family into creative engagement with older adults